Anilox

 In printing, anilox is a method used to provide a measured amount of ink to a flexographic (flexo) printing plate.
-An anilox roll is a hard cylinder, usually constructed of a steel or aluminum core which is coated by an industrial ceramic, typically Chromium oxide powder, whose surface is engraved with millions of very fine dimples, known as anilox cells.
+An anilox roll is a hard cylinder, usually constructed of a steel or aluminum core which is coated by an industrial ceramic, typically chromium(III) oxide powder, whose surface is engraved with millions of very fine dimples, known as anilox cells.
 In the printing process, the anilox roll is coated in a precise layer of ink that is then transferred to the raised portions of the printing plate.
 The number, size, and geometry of the anilox cells vary and will determine the amount of ink that the anilox roll delivers to the plate.

 Usage

 Depending on the detail of the images to be printed, the press operator will select an anilox roll with a higher or lower line screen.
 "Line screen" is the term used for the number of cells engraved on the anilox.
 Low line screen rolls (100-300 lpi) are used where a heavy layer of ink is desired, such as in heavy block lettering.
 Higher line screens (500-1500 lpi) produce finer details and are used in four-color process work such as reproducing photographs.
 Often a job will require a different line screen for each color to be printed.
 Experienced press operators are skilled at determining the appropriate rolls for a given print job.

 Depending on the design of the printing press, the anilox roll is either semi-submerged in the ink fountain, or comes into contact with a so-called metering roller, which is semi-submerged in the ink fountain.
 In either instance, a thick layer of typically viscous ink is deposited on the roller.
 A doctor blade is used to shave excess ink from the surface leaving just the measured amount of ink in the cells.
 The roll then rotates to make contact with the flexographic printing plate which receives the ink from the cells for transfer to the printed material.

 Anilox roll selection should be based on cell volume or capacity of the engraved cells.
 Print results are accomplished with this volume, which transfers to the printing plate and then to the substrate.
 In general transfer, efficiency is approximately 25% to the substrate.
 Cell count remains the same for the life of the roll, while volume changes over time due to wear, plugging and damage.
 Cell count accommodates volume at various cell shapes available from the laser engraving process.
 The same cell count can be engraved to or wear to different volumes.